 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Ayonnah, who's 10, asks Suze if she can afford to spend $129.95 to buy a Lego Architecture Imperial Hotel.
+Irene, who's 9, asks Suze if she can afford to spend $119 to buy a new camcorder.

-Lisa asks Suze if she can afford to spend $1,000 to buy two tickets to a Cher concert.
+Jefferson, who's 13, asks Suze if he can afford to spend $200 to buy a new leather jacket.

-Naty, who's 26, asks Suze if she can afford to spend $6,000 on back-to-back Caribbean cruises.
+Tatia, who's 45, asks Suze if she can afford to spend $6,000 to take a family vacation in Croatia.